QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 	1	FLT_-40.868_0.0_-14.0		GRD_-837.6_0		835.5	1	1	1	0	30	Mooring1
 	2	FLT_20.434_35.393_-14.0		GRD_418.8_725.4		835.5	1	1	1	0	30	Mooring2
 	3	FLT_20.434_-35.393_-14.0	GRD_418.8_-725.4	835.5	1	1	1	0	30	Mooring3

+ It is also possible to assign offsets to mooring line connections when connecting to blades, struts, the tower, or the torquetube.
+These offsets are defined similarly to the offsets for cable connections; see :ref:`Applying Offsets to Cables`.

+ The offsets are specified in the local coordinate system of the connected body using `x`, `y`, and `z` coordinates, appended after the length position.

+ For example, ``BLD_1_0.5_0_1_1`` applies an offset of 1m in the local `y` and `z` directions of the blade.

 :code:`MOORCONSTRAINTS`
  By default, only the position of the mooring line end nodes is constrained in the :code:`MOORMEMBERS` table.
 The :code:`MOORCONSTRAINTS` table can optionally be used to also constrain the orientation of a mooring line.
 This table requires seven columns, which define two unit directional vectors for the start and end nodes of the mooring line.
 These directional vectors are specified in one of the following coordinate systems: